EMS Duty Physician (EDP) Team ^

 The EDP program provides an opportunity for direct physician involvement in the full range of minute-to-minute prehospital operations.
-EDPs are licensed physicians who possess the knowledge, skills, and abilities to also function as EMS providers, but also bring the full depth of a medical school education, a residency, and a comprehensive set of professional experience to the scene.
+EDPs are licensed physicians who possess the knowledge, skills, and abilities to also function as EMS providers, while bringing the full depth of a medical school education, a residency, and a comprehensive set of professional experience to the scene.
 Members include attending physicians and participants in EMS Fellowships.
 Most members are board-eligible or board-certified in Emergency Medicine.
-Physicians whose practice includes critical care, anesthesia, internal medicine, or surgery may also be eligible to participate, as are those who practice in other medical specialties if they can demonstrate the knowledge, skills, and abilities of an EMT-I/P.
+Physicians whose practice includes critical care, anesthesia, internal medicine, or surgery may also be eligible to participate, as are those who practice in other medical specialties, as long as they can demonstrate the knowledge, skills, and abilities of an EMT-I/P.

 Documents directly related to the EDP program: